SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 Travel insurance claims.

 ### Reason:
 The travel insurance claims dataset was chosen to investigate business opportunities to sell travel insurance.
-We can investigate the pros and cons of investing in this type of business and gain insight into the market's trends.
-We can use Machine Learning to gauge the accuracy of the dataset to see if it can be used to develop a business model plan.
+We wanted to investigate the pros and cons of investing in this type of business and gain insight into the market's trends.
+We used Machine Learning to gauge the accuracy of the dataset to see if it can be used to develop a business model plan.

 ### Description of the Data: